interstellar-hitchhiker/Conceptual-Understandings/README.md

 The script first sets the "folder" variable to the path of the current directory and then sets the "lookup" variable to the path of the "lookup.txt" file in the same directory.

-The user is presented with a menu to select a key concept, numbered 1 to 4.
+The user is presented with a menu to select a key concept numbered 1 to 4.
 Based on the user's choice, the script sets the "file" variable to the path of one of the four text files and the "kcname" variable to the name of the selected key concept.

 The user is then prompted to select two related concepts from a list of 20 numbered 1 to 20.
 The script checks that the two related concepts are not the same and sets the "rcname1" and "rcname2" variables to the names of the selected related concepts.

 The script then reads the selected text file line by line and uses the "findstr" command to search for lines that contain the selected related concepts.
 The "findstr" command matches the selected related concepts to the "rc1" and "rc2" tokens in the text file.
 If a match is found, the line is displayed to the user.

-The batch of four text files must be in the same directory as the bat file to work.
+To work, the batch of four text files must be in the same directory as the bat file.

 **Errors & limitations:**